 Meet Your Patient Advocates

-Kristin is a mother of four who has experienced the pain of misdiagnosis of one of her children and the comfort that comes from speaking with other caregivers and patients.
+Kristin is a mother of four children with PI, who has experienced the pain of misdiagnosis of one of her children and the comfort that comes from speaking with other caregivers and patients.

 Tarsha understands the value of MyIgSource firsthand.
 Diagnosed with Common Variable Immunodeficiency (CVID), she took advantage of the resources and tools the program offers.
 Tarsha looks forward to helping other patients with their journey.